PainfulDiodes/BeanPort/README.md

 The Pico acts as a transparent byte pipe between a host terminal (via USB CDC — driverless on macOS, Linux, and Windows) and an 8-bit system's bus.
 Primary target: a native interface (STATUS/DATA ports) for the BeanZee/BeanDeck homebrew computer.

+STATUS is designed to double as a simple command channel for anything beyond byte transfer (e.g. a future Wi-Fi config path) rather than adding more address-decoded ports — not yet implemented; STATUS is read-only today.

 ## Possible Future Development

 - **UM245R-compatible mode** — a drop-in replacement for boards built around the UM245R socket
 - **Wi-Fi console** — on Pico W / Pico 2 W hardware
 - **RC2014 bus card** — packaging as a card for the RC2014 backplane
+- **Dedicated bulk-transfer mode** — chunk+ACK handshaking for a future CLI/GUI host client, more robust than the fixed-delay pacing described above

 A UART (TX/RX, optional CTS/RTS) passthrough mode may also be worth adding, which wouldn't be justified on its own: USB-UART adapters are cheap and plentiful.
 It may instead be more valuable as a way to give BeanZee its own UART alongside USB (it doesn't have one).